sudheerj/javascript-interview-questions/README.md

      Below are the some of main applications of Object.assign() method,

      1. It is used for cloning an object.
-     2. It is used to merge object with same properties.
+     2. It is used to merge objects with the same properties.

      **[⬆ Back to Top](#table-of-contents)**